IBM/aspera-cli/docs/README.md

 If your Unix does not provide a pre-built Ruby, you can get it using one of those [methods](https://www.ruby-lang.org/en/documentation/installation/).

-For instance to build from source and install in `/opt/ruby` :
+For instance, to build from source and install in `/opt/ruby`:

 ```shell
 wget https://cache.ruby-lang.org/pub/ruby/x.y/ruby-x.y.z.tar.gz